 The Bible nowhere states that Jesus’ crucifixion was on a Friday!
 Because the Jewish weekly Sabbath came on Saturday, scholars ASSUME Jesus died on Friday - thus promoting a Good Friday hoax!
-The Bible clearly states the Jews kept OTHER Holy times besides the weekly seventh-day Sabbath.
-The Jews kept the annual Holy Days God had given Israel (Exodus 23:14-17, Leviticus 23, Numbers 28-29, etc.).
+The Bible clearly states the Jews kept OTHER Holy times besides the weekly Sabbath.
+The Jews also kept the annual Feast Days God had given Israel (Exodus 23:14-17, Leviticus 23, Numbers 28-29, etc.).

-The Bible teaches there were TWO Sabbaths between the time when Jesus entered the tomb and the moment his resurrection took place!
+Scripture teaches there were TWO Sabbaths between the time when Jesus entered the tomb and the moment his resurrection took place!
 This is the KEY to understanding the correct sequence of events of what happened to Jesus our Savior!
-This is another reason why the traditional teaching that Jesus died on a Friday afternoon and was resurrected on Sunday morning is FALSE!

 "If He had been crucified on a Friday and restored to life on Sunday morning at sunrise (what Christianity calls Easter morning), His death WOULD NOT have been "valid" since only two nights and one day would have passed between Friday sunset and Sunday morning.
 In order for His death to be publicly recognized and acknowledged, it was necessary for Jesus to remain in the grave for three nights and three days before He was raised from the dead."
 (HBFV, Appendix J)